 3.1.1) To sequence the exon of interest in GM-CSF gene, use the following primers.
 Use a forward primer sequence for GM-CSF (CSF2) of TGACTACAGAGAGGCACAGA, and a reverse primer sequence of TCACCTCTGACCTCATTAACC.

 3.1.2) Extract DNA from up to 5 million CAR-T cells with a genomic extraction kit.
-For the PCR reaction, use 25 &#181;L of a Taq mastermix per reaction with a final concentration of each primer in the PCR reaction of 1 &#181;M, 0.1-0.5 &#181;g of template DNA, and a total volume of the PCR reaction brought up to 50 &#181;L with nuclease free water.
+For the PCR reaction, use 25 µL of a Taq mastermix per reaction with a final concentration of each primer in the PCR reaction of µM, 0.1-0.5 µg of template DNA, and a total volume of the PCR reaction brought up to 50 µL with nuclease free water.

 3.1.3) See the PCR cycling conditions described in Table 1.